-All residents of city-owned and city managed senior/disabled complexes continue to receive assistance from on-site service coordinators who coordinate recreational, educational, social services and health activities, as well as information and referrals.
+All residents of city-owned and city managed senior/disabled complexes continue to receive assistance from on-site service coordinators/case managers who coordinate recreational, educational, social services and health activities, as well as information and referrals.
 Special activities are planned to enhance independent living.
-These sites have mini computer labs with internet access available for resident use.
+These sites have small computer labs with internet access available for resident use.
+Seniors were also provided a device with internet connectivity.
 During the height of the COVID pandemic, some of these services were moved to a virtual platform, however, as of September 2022 all services are available for in-person programming.
 HSS partnered with multiple providers such as University of Arizona Mobile Prevention Program, City of Phoenix Fire Department Baby Shot Program, and local pharmacies to bring on site vaccinations to include COVID.